Carmen-Aguilar/oscars_demographic/README.md

 Once I had the database, I repeated the process to get the gender parameter for each of the nominees (and winners) with wikidata.
 However, the ethnicity is not included in wikidata, so I used list from Wikipedia.

-I changed again to R to do the analysis (included in the R Notebook mentions above) and to export the specific data to make the visualisations (in Datawrapper and Flourish).
+I changed again to R to do the analysis (included in the R Notebook mentions above) and to export the specific data to make the visualisations.

+## Visualisations

+I used Datawrapper and Flourish to do the charts.

+The first story inlcudes single charts.
+However, I used the story option in Flourish for the second piece, which gives the possibility of accompanying the charts with text to explain what people are seeing in lines and bars.